How to choose the best identity theft service: 8 things to consider

 About the author

-Lance Davis is the Vice President of Content for Bankrate, overseeing content for home lending, deposits, investing, consumer lending, insurance, credit cards and small business.
-Lance leads a team of more than 70 editors, reporters and publishers who are passionate about creating content that helps readers make smarter financial decisions.
+Lance Davis is the former Vice President of Content for Bankrate, where he oversaw content for home lending, deposits, investing, consumer lending, insurance, credit cards and small business.
+Lance led a team of more than 70 editors, reporters and publishers who were dedicated to creating content that helped readers make smarter financial decisions.

 When he’s not reading Bankrate articles or playing around on the retirement calculator, Lance enjoys spending time with his wife, Sarah, and French bulldog, Honey.
 He dreams of being able to retire early and buy a home on a beach.